-- No. (Waiver request allowed.
+No. (Waiver request allowed.
 See Appendix A).
-Describe the status of conducting the FBI fingerprint check for current (existing) child care staff including: - -- Efforts to date to complete the requirement for all existing child care staff in licensed, regulated or registered programs - -- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF services (e.g. license-exempt CCDF eligible providers) - -- Key challenges to fully implementing this requirements - -- Strategies used to address these challenges
+Describe the status of conducting the FBI fingerprint check for current (existing) child care staff including:

+-- Efforts to date to complete the requirement for all existing child care staff in licensed, regulated or registered programs

+-- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF services (e.g. license-exempt CCDF eligible providers)

+-- Strategies used to address these challenges Describe: